Testing HypothesesIn Exercises 13–24, assume that a simple random... | Channels for Pearson+

 1

 Step 4: Determine the critical value or P-value.
-Using a significance level of α = 0.01 and df = 39, find the critical t-value from a t-distribution table or calculate the P-value corresponding to the test statistic.
-For a one-tailed test, compare the test statistic to the critical value or compare the P-value to α to decide whether to reject H₀.
+Using a significance level of α = 0.05 and a one-tailed test (since the alternative hypothesis is μ < 15), find the critical t-value from the t-distribution table or calculate the P-value corresponding to the test statistic.

-Step 5: Draw a conclusion.
-If the test statistic exceeds the critical value or if the P-value is less than α, reject the null hypothesis and conclude that the mean weight loss is greater than 0 (statistical significance).
-Then, assess practical significance by considering whether the mean weight loss of 3.0 lb is meaningful in the context of weight loss goals.
+Step 5: Compare the test statistic to the critical value or compare the P-value to the significance level.
+If the test statistic is less than the critical value or if the P-value is less than α, reject the null hypothesis.
+Otherwise, fail to reject the null hypothesis.
+Based on this comparison, state the conclusion in the context of the problem: whether there is sufficient evidence to support the claim that the mean cost of a taxicab ride in New York City is less than $15.00.

 Verified video answer for a similar problem: